ARM-software/CMSIS-DSP/README.md

 Kernels are provided with several datatypes : f64, f32, f16, q31, q15, q7.

+### C++ API (DSP++)

+DSP++ provides a higher-level C++ API for combining existing CMSIS-DSP kernels into new algorithms while keeping good performance.
+Its loop fusion feature can combine several operations into a single loop, avoiding temporary arrays and repeated passes over the data.

+DSP++ is entirely optional and header-only: it requires no separate library build.
+Applications using only the C API are unaffected: no code or build changes are needed, and the extension adds no code size, memory or runtime overhead.

+**DSP++ is currently unsupported in builds with `ARM_MATH_NEON` enabled.** On Cortex-A, enabling this macro to benefit from Neon in the C API also affects DSP++: its incomplete Neon implementation can cause compilation errors, with no automatic scalar fallback.
+Applications using only the C API can continue to use Neon normally.

+The C++ API headers are in `dsppp/Include` and are included in the CMSIS-DSP pack starting with version 1.18.0.
+See the [DSP++ introduction](https://arm-software.github.io/CMSIS-DSP/dsppp_intro.html) for an example.

+### Experimental autodiff extension

+Built on DSP++, the automatic differentiation (autodiff) extension is **experimental** and is **NOT a new ML framework**.
+Its focus is on-device fine-tuning using a subset of existing CMSIS-DSP kernels.
+See the [autodiff introduction](https://arm-software.github.io/CMSIS-DSP/autodiff_introduction.html) to learn more.

 ### Python wrapper

 A [PythonWrapper](https://pypi.org/project/cmsisdsp/) is also available and can be installed with: